-529.1.5 Provider Participation Requirements
+529.1.5 PROVIDER PARTICIPATION REQUIREMENTS

-In order to be eligible for payment for laboratory services, a clinical laboratory must be certified by CMS to perform the specialties or subspecialties of tests billed to Medicaid as of the date the tests are performed.
-Reimbursement for clinical laboratory services are paid to various providers such as laboratories, outpatient hospitals, and practitioners certified under CLIA.
-Providers billing CLIA-regulated laboratory tests must have CLIA certification or CLIA certification of registration.
-A copy of any current certifications must be on file with the West Virginia Medicaid Provider Enrollment Unit.
+In order to be eligible for payment for laboratory services, a clinical laboratory must be certified by the Centers for Medicare and Medicaid Services (CMS) to perform the specialties or subspecialties of tests billed to Medicaid as of the date the tests are performed.
+Reimbursement for clinical laboratory services is paid only to laboratories, outpatient hospitals, and practitioners certified under Clinical Laboratory Improvement Amendments (CLIA).
+Providers billing CLIA regulated laboratory tests must have CLIA certification or CLIA certification of registration.
+A copy of any current certifications must be on file with the West Virginia Medicaid Provider Enrollment unit.